-Therapy: Cognitive-behavioral therapy (CBT) and exposure therapy can be effective in addressing PTSD-related anxiety and helping patients build resilience against stressors that trigger symptoms.
+Therapy: Cognitive-behavioral therapy (CBT) and exposure therapy can be effective in addressing PTSD-related anxiety and helping patients build resilience against stressors.

 Medications: Antidepressants like SSRIs, anti-anxiety medications, or other prescribed medications may be recommended by doctors to help with PTSD if appropriate.
-Natural products like CBD can also assist many individuals, particularly those who are sensitive to pharmaceutical treatments and desire less side effect-prone alternatives.
+Natural products like CBD gummies for PTSD can also assist many individuals.
+They mainly help those sensitive to pharmaceutical treatments and desire less side effect-prone alternatives.

-Lifestyle Changes: Regular exercise, a balanced diet, and healthy sleep patterns can positively impact overall mental well-being, lowering the frequency and impact of PTSD symptoms.
+Lifestyle Changes: Regular exercise, a balanced diet, and healthy sleep patterns can positively impact PTSD symptoms.